 1. Problem Definition

 Intake of the issue and finding all the required information so that the detailed analysis can be conducted.
-This step also includes identifying and including the relevant personnel from the company or outside of the company who can help address the issue at hand.
+This step also includes identifying and involving the relevant personnel from the company or outside of the company who can help address the issue at hand.
 Not all source inputs to potential nonconformances are always identified.
 Information is typically is not measured, monitored or shared across different product lines or business units.
 Trending data are not always visible to the appropriate level in the organization.
 Companies tend to look at product and material issues and correcting them and neglect to look beyond into the processes and procedures of their quality system.

 A thorough analysis of the issue that has been summarized from step 1.
 The analysis may include scanning the entire system to determine if issues of similar nature have occurred.
 Conducting a risk assessment to determine the severity and the potential impact the issue at hand will have on the company’s key stakeholders and principal/values.

-You will need t to identify everything from problems that may occur from partner sites through final manufacturing, labeling/packaging and distribution lifecycle to any possible customer complaints.
+You will need to identify everything from problems that may occur from partner sites through final manufacturing, labeling/packaging and distribution lifecycle to any possible customer complaints.
 Key to recording problems is to drive to the root cause and focus on prevention and correction actions.
 Locate and document the root cause(s) of the identified non-conformity.
 Use the various investigation tools such as 5 Why’s, Pareto Analysis, Fishbone Diagram, etc. to be sure that the root cause investigation was done using scientific methods.
 The more knowledge you have, the faster you can react.
-Without n integrated system, identifying root causes is little more than guesswork.
+Without an integrated system, identifying root causes is little more than guesswork.
 Assumptions are made based on rumor and conjecture, rather than accurate, reliable data.
 Islands of information created by multiple data streams lead to inconsistencies and waste.
 Immediate data and real measuring tools enable managers to determine precisely where and when mistakes are occurring and why.